TamirG765/GAN-Implementation/README.md

 # GAN-Implementation

 ## Intro
-Generative Adversarial Networks (GANs) are a class of machine learning frameworks.
+Generative Adversarial Networks (GANs) are a type of machine learning model.
-<br>GANs consist of two neural networks, the generator and the discriminator, which compete against each other.
+<br>They involve two neural networks: the generator and the discriminator.
+<br>These networks compete with each other, with the generator creating synthetic data and the discriminator trying to identify whether the data is real or fake.
-<br>The generator creates fake data, while the discriminator attempts to distinguish between real and fake data.
-This adversarial process continues until the generator produces data that is indistinguishable from real data.
+<br>This adversarial process helps the generator improve until it produces data that is nearly indistinguishable from real data.

 ## How to Run